scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAKS.md

 ## Step 1.
 Subscribe to ScalarDL Ledger and ScalarDL Auditor in Azure Marketplace

-You can get the container images of ScalarDL Ledger and ScalarDL Auditor from [Azure Marketplace](https://azuremarketplace.microsoft.com/en/marketplace/apps/scalarinc.scalardl).

-First, you need to subscribe to them.
-For more details on how to subscribe to ScalarDL Ledger and ScalarDL Auditor in Azure Marketplace, see [Get Scalar products from Microsoft Azure Marketplace - How to install Scalar products through Azure Marketplace](./AzureMarketplaceGuide.md#get-scalar-products-from-microsoft-azure-marketplace).
+You must get the ScalarDL Ledger and ScalarDL Auditor container images by visiting [Azure Marketplace](https://azuremarketplace.microsoft.com/en/marketplace/apps/scalarinc.scalardl) and subscribing to ScalarDL Ledger and ScalarDL Auditor.
+For details on how to subscribe to ScalarDL Ledger and ScalarDL Auditor in Azure Marketplace, see [Get Scalar products from Microsoft Azure Marketplace](./AzureMarketplaceGuide.md#get-scalar-products-from-microsoft-azure-marketplace).

 ## Step 2.
 Create an AKS cluster for ScalarDL Ledger